-Funds wishing to join the regime are required to make an application by submitting a form CISC 1.
-This should be made before the end of the first period for which the fund wishes reporting status to apply.
+Funds that qualify and wish to join the regime are required to make an application to HM Revenue & Customs (HMRC).
+This application should, in general, be made before the end of the first period for which the fund wishes reporting status to apply.
 Advance applications are also possible.

 What are the ongoing requirements?

-A qualifying fund should perform a calculation of reportable income on an annual basis and provide this to both HM Revenue & Customs (HMRC) and investors within six months of the fund year end.
-Investors report this income on their personal tax returns and pay Income Tax on it accordingly.
+A qualifying fund should perform a calculation of reportable income on an annual basis and provide this to both HMRC and investors within six months of the fund year end.
+UK investors report this income on their personal tax returns and pay Income Tax on it accordingly.

 What about funds of funds?

-Where a fund changes from being a non-reporting fund to a reporting fund, for an individual this does not automatically change the treatment on disposal from Income Tax to capital gains.
+For a UK investor in a fund that changes from being a non-reporting fund to a reporting fund, this may not automatically change the treatment on disposal from Income Tax to Capital Gains Tax.

-It can be necessary for the individual to make an election to be taxed on the gains up to the date of change in status.
+It can be necessary for the individual to make an election to be taxed on a deemed gain up to the date of change in status.
 This can trigger a dry tax charge on the individual.